Unilever has been through something of a PR disaster in recent weeks.

 Why I'm still holding Unilever

-Unilever has been in my portfolio since late 2020 and I have no intention of selling it just yet.
+Unilever has been in the UK Dividend Stocks Portfolio since late 2020 and I have no intention of selling it just yet.

 I still think it's a high-quality company and I still expect it to produce steady dividend growth for many years.

 Whether that growth ends up being in the mid or high single-digits is unknown, but based on a set of conservative assumptions I think Unilever is reasonably attractive at its current price.